- Home

 Overview of Early In-Person and Absentee By Mail Dates/Deadlines

-- Saturday early voting hours will be offered at both locations from 8 AM to 4 PM on Saturday, October 29 and from 9 AM to 5 PM on Saturday, November 4.
+- Saturday early voting hours will be offered at both locations from 8 AM to 4 PM two Saturdays prior to Election Day and from 9 AM to 5 PM on the Saturday immediately before Election Day.

-- The LAST DAY to vote early in person at either location will be Saturday, November 4 from 9 AM to 5 PM.
+- The LAST DAY to vote early in person at either location will be from 9 AM to 5 PM on the Saturday before Election Day.

-- If you requested an absentee ballot by mail and decide that you would rather vote in-person, we ask that you bring your unmarked, unvoted absentee ballot with you to exchange for a new ballot should you decide to vote early in-person or at your assigned voter precinct on Election Day instead.
+- If you requested an absentee ballot by mail and decide that you would rather vote in-person, we ask that you bring your unmarked, unvoted absentee ballot with you to exchange for a new ballot; if you do not have your mail-in absentee ballot to exchange for a live in-person ballot, you will have to vote provisionally.

 Vote Early In Person